faajmid/Loka/README.md

 ## Acknowledgements

 - [Microbots CodeCell](https://github.com/microbotsio/CodeCell)
-  for both the ESP32-C3 hardware platform and the library style,
+  for both the CodeCell ESP32-C3 hardware platform and the library style,
   which inspired the simplified initialization (`Init()`) approach in Loka.

-- Special thanks to the open-source community whose work and feedback made this project possible.
+## License
 ---
-## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.